electricimp/GPS/README.md

 #### getFields(*sentence*)

 Takes a GPS sentence and returns an array of data fields.
-The first item in the array will always be the talker/sentence identifier.
-All data fields will be included even if they only contain an empty string.
+The first item in the array will always be the talker and sentence identifiers.
+The rest of the array will contain all data fields, even if they only contain an empty string.
 If the sentence included a check sum this will be the last item in the array.

 ##### Example
 ```squirrel